-This is where The Skin Center & Total Health Spa at the McCollough Institute becomes the obvious solution for patients who want to look better, feel better, and perform better ... longer.
-In addition to plastic surgery the Skin Center & Total Health Spa at the McCollough Institute offers: scientific nutrition, age-specific exercise, weight management, and hormone balancing through a team of associated professionals.
+This is where McCollough Plastic Surgery's holistic - or condition-specific-approach to your appearance, health, and wellness differs from other centers becomes the obvious solution for patients who want to look better, feel better, and perform better ... longer.
+In addition to plastic surgery the staff members of McCollough Plastic Surgery offer: scientific nutrition, age-specific exercise, weight management, and hormone balancing through a team of associated professionals.